Tuesday, December 2, 2008

 For the Marinade

-Roasted tomato – 1 no
+Roasted tomatoes – 1 no

 Garlic – 4 cloves (peeled and roughly mashed)